galtzo-floss/floss_funding/README.md

 ### Should Haves

-- [ ] A website to generate license keys for gems
+- [ ] A website to generate activation keys for gems
   - [ ] List all known gems that can be licensed with floss_funding
   - [ ] Account creation with email address
   - [ ] Enter Gem Name